Call Now

 Preserving the Right to Post Conviction Relief (PCR).
 The third consideration you must take into account in deciding whether to take your case to the Indiana Supreme Court is specifically for criminal matters.
 In particular, a defendant who has been criminally convicted has the right to seek what is known as Post-Conviction Relief (PCR).3 PCR can be a remedy for certain defendants who allege one of certain enumerated conditions entitling that defendant to relief.4 However, before a criminal defendant can be “eligible” to seek PCR, that defendant must have first sought all available appellate relief, which would include seeking transfer to the Supreme Court.
 Thus, if you are a criminal defendant, you may want to consider appealing your conviction to the Indiana Supreme Court to preserve this right to later seek PCR.

 Appeals are complex matters, and this area of law is extremely technical.
 The above information is general in nature and know that there are exceptions to almost every rule.
 Obtaining skilled counsel is key to navigating the complex waters of appeals.
-This blog post was written by attorneys at Ciyou & Dixon, P.C. who handle all types of appeals, be it civil or criminal, throughout Indiana.
+This blog post was written by attorneys at Dixon & Moseley, P.C. who handle all types of appeals, be it civil or criminal, throughout Indiana.
 This blog is intended for general educational purposes only.
 It is not intended as legal advice or a solicitation for services.
 It is an advertisement.

 1. Ind.
 Rules Appellate Procedure 4.